Reception

 Maths

 At Canon Popham, we follow maths mastery approach.
-This half term, our maths units are Alive in 5, Mass and capacity and Growing 6, 7, 8
+This half term, our maths units are Building 9 & 10 and 3D Shapes.

 Reception Key Instant Recall Facts-Spring 1